Top local movers for Spokane to San Diego moves

 - San Diego is more walkable than Spokane with a score of 53 out of 100 vs Spokane’s 49 out of 100.

-- San Diego has a bike-friendliness score 43 out of 100, which means it isn't as accessible to and safe for cyclists as Spokane, which has a score of 52 out of 100.
+- San Diego has a bike-friendliness score of 43 out of 100, which means it isn’t as accessible or safe for cyclists as Spokane, which has a score of 52.

 - San Diego’s crime rate is higher than Spokane with a score of 39.83 compared to Spokane’s 3.0.
 This means that San Diego neighborhoods are safer than 39.83% of all U.S. neighborhoods, and Spokane neighborhoods are safer than 3.0%.